| Author: | Taylor Venable |

 nat on INTERFACE from ADDRESS_1 to ADDRESS_2 -> (INTERFACE)

-This performs NAT on all packets coming from ADDRESS_1 (usually a block, sometimes phrased like interface:network) and going to ADDRESS_2 through INTERFACE.
+This performs NAT on all packets coming from ADDRESS1 (usually a block, sometimes phrased like interface:network) and going to ADDRESS2 through INTERFACE.
 This explicit rule is for outbound traffic (since technically that's what NAT works on); reverse translation back into actual internal addresses is done automatically.

 Redirection, which passes connections on to another machine, works in pretty much the same way:

-rdr [pass] on INTERFACE proto PROTOCOL from SOURCE to DESTINATION \ port REGISTERED_PORTS -> ADDRESS
+rdr [pass] on INTERFACE proto PROTOCOL from SOURCE to DESTINATION \

 This sends packets coming into the firewall on the given interface and matching the criteria for protocol, source, destination, and port be passed on to the given address instead of being received locally.
 Any redirected packets still have to pass through the filter rules below, unless the optional "pass" keyword is used in the redirection rule, in which case the packets are automatically passed through.